2020 Cancelled Events:

-is a saxophone & clarinet artist in Alaska.
-He teaches band in the Anchorage School District and saxophone at the University of Alaska, Anchorage.
+is a saxophone & clarinet artist, composer and electronic producer based in Anchorage, Alaska.
+Rick won a prestigious Rasmuson Fellowship Grant in 2018 for composition where he produced "Strange Mountains" combining his compositions with four saxophones and electronics.
 Rick received full saxophone scholarships for both undergraduate & graduate degrees, and he received a B.A. in Music Performance from Cleveland State University and Master of Music in Saxophone Performance from the University of Akron.
 Rick was accepted into Doctorate program for saxophone at the University of Indiana with the famous Eugene Rousseau, but instead decided to break from school and has been in Alaska for the last several years dedicating his life to performing and teaching.

 In 2015, Rick released a joint CD with vocalist and pianist, Melissa "Jazz Mom" Fischer and Anchorage Dispatch writer, Mike Dunham, reviewed that the release was possibly the best ever produced Alaskan CD of any genre.